 Remote teams perform many different tasks, from building an internal piece of software through to delivering projects on behalf of your clients.
 Whatever the specific task, larger projects need to be broken down into smaller pieces and managed diligently for a remote team.
-It’s quite easy for remote teams to get side-tracked on other issues and become less productive without strong project management disciples.
+Other issues can easily side-tracked your remote team and become less productive; that is way you need strong project management disciples.

 The good news is that online tools can encourage good project management practices, perhaps more so than ever before.
 It’s easy to allocate accountability, check progress and generate automated reports for a remote team by using online tools.